Do Teens Get Enough Sleep at Home?

 The National Sleep Foundation recommends that teens get approximately 8 to 10 hours of sleep each night to function at their best; however, most of them do not get enough sleep.
 In a large national survey from 1991 to 2012, for example, 15-year-old teens were asked if they regularly got at least seven hours of sleep nightly and enough sleep.
 Nearly 53 percent of the teens reported getting at least seven hours of sleep nightly in 1991 compared to 43 percent in 2012.
 Only 30 percent of teens noted they got enough sleep in 1991 compared to 24 percent in 2012.

 Getting adequate sleep is important for a healthy mind.
-Without it, teens can minimize their ability to listen, learn, concentrate and solve problems.
-Inadequate sleep can cause a teen to forget pertinent information such as numbers, names and homework.
-It can also cause a teen to become aggressive and impatient with teachers according to the National Sleep Foundation.
+Some people understand this and do everything they can to improve their sleep quality, from consuming medication to buying adjustable beds (click here to learn how it can be of help) and everything in between.
+However, teens might not realize the importance of this.
+They fail to understand that without proper sleep, they would not be able to listen, learn, concentrate and solve problems.
+Poor sleep can also cause a teen to forget pertinent information such as numbers, names, and homework.
+Plus, it can cause a teen to become aggressive and impatient with teachers (according to the National Sleep Foundation).

-In an information age, children between the ages of 8 and 18 spend an average of 53 hours a week using electronic media such as Facebook, Twitter, Myspace, cell phones and video games.
-The result leads children to getting lower grades in school and being less happy according to a study conducted by the Kaiser Family Foundation.
+In an information age, children between the ages of 8 and 18 spend an average of 53 hours a week using electronic media such as Facebook, Twitter, Myspace, cell phones, and video games.
+The result leads children to get lower grades in school and be less happy according to a study conducted by the Kaiser Family Foundation.
 Other studies have confirmed that the overuse of children using electronic devices at home contributes to health issues and low student performance in school.

 On a positive note, children who spend excessive hours using the internet could equip themselves with the literacy and technological skills to be successful in a contemporary society according to a study by the McArthur Foundation.
 The foundation postulates that children are learning how to manage a public identity, develop a homepage and get along with each other in using social media.